-Lochnagar, a munro in the Cairngorm National Park, is one of the most well known hills in Scotland.
+Lochnagar, a munro in the Cairngorms National Park, is one of the most well known hills in Scotland.
 Situated in Aberdeenshire it stands 3789ft (1155m) high and is one of my most visited peaks due to its proximity to my home.
 It makes a great pitch for an overnight camp with the chance of stunning sunrise and sunsets and 360° panoramic views.

 Ptarmigan can be found all year round with red deer also on the upper slopes in the summer.
 Dotterel, snow bunting and golden plover are amongst the regular seasonal visitors to the mountain.